patrickfuchs/buildH/docs/usage.md

 ### Supported lipids

-The list of supported lipids by **buildH** can be requested with `buildH -h`.
+The list of supported lipids can be requested with `buildH -h`.
 This command will throw a detailed help to the screen, the list will be indicated at the last line.
 If you want to analyze a lipid that is not present in **buildH**, you will have to create your own def file as well as a json file which explains to **buildH** how the hydrogens will be reconstructed.
 This user json file is passed with option `-lt`.
 Here is more documentation on how to [create your own def file](def_format.md) and how to [create your own json file](json_format.md).

 ### Mixtures of lipids